thermodo/ThermodoSDK/README.md

 @optional

+/*!
+ * If this method is implemented, it will get called after -start has been called and
+ * whenever something is plugged into or out of the headphone jack.
+ * @param thermodo The shared THMThermodo instance
+ */
 - (BOOL)thermodoShouldUseAudioInputAsThermodoDevice:(THMThermodo *)thermodo;

 /*!
  * This method will be called when -start is called on TMThermodo while the device is plugged in
  * or once the device has been plugged in after -start has been called.
+ * @param thermodo The shared THMThermodo instance
  */
 - (void)thermodoDidStartMeasuring:(THMThermodo *)thermodo;